AllwaysHyPe/graph-automation-infra/modules/graph-photo-sync/README.md

   - The `Microsoft.Automation` provider is registered
   - A zipped version of the Az.Accounts module is available at a public URI
   - The local zip file exists for hash validation (but is not uploaded by Terraform)
+  - The runbook script (`GraphUserPhotoSync-Automation.ps1`) is written for PowerShell 7.2
+  - The module defaults `runbook_type` to `"PowerShell72"` and assumes this is the runtime

 ---